anttiharju/anttiharju.github.io/README.md

 ## About me

-Interests include but are not limited to: devops, software engineering, [learning Dutch](https://www.duolingo.com/profile/anttiharju), yoga, reading books, gym, and running.
+Interests include but are not limited to: DevOps, software engineering, [learning Dutch](https://www.duolingo.com/profile/anttiharju), yoga, reading books, gym, and running.
 Below are some books I've found helpful:

 - Life 3.0 by Max Tegmark
 - A Theory of Fun for Game Design by Raph Koster